rnmp/bleep_website/src/pages/support/extensions.md

 icon: 🌐
 support_title: Save websites and images from your browser
 title: Browser Extension
 subtitle: Save websites and images to Bleep from your favorite browser.
-Works with Chrome, Arc, Firefox, and Safari.
+Works with Chrome, Arc, and Safari.
 image: ./extensions/context_menu.png
 ---

 ![Context menu](./extensions/context_menu.png)

-## Install on Chrome, Arc, or Firefox
+## Install on Chrome or Arc

 1. [Install extension from Chrome Web Store.](https://chromewebstore.google.com/detail/cjfkfilhmpodcciidnmoiojffkmkgepj)
-   Compatible with Arc, and Firefox as well.
+   Compatible with Arc as well.
 2. That's it!
 You're good to go.

 ### Important